SERM: Self-Evolving Relevance Model with Agent-Driven Learning from Massive Query Streams: Introduction

 To address these challenges, we explore strategies for self-evolving relevance models that can continuously adapt to massive query streams.
 To this end, we develop an LLM-based relevance model that, given a query and a document, generates both a relevance score (e.g., 0–4) and the corresponding rationale.
 Building on this foundation, in this work, we propose a \underline{\textbf{S}}elf-\underline{\textbf{E}}volving \underline{\textbf{R}}elevance \underline{\textbf{M}}odel approach (SERM), which comprises two complementary multi-agent modules: a \textit{multi-agent sample miner} and a \textit{multi-agent relevance annotator}.
 Specifically, the sample miner monitors incoming queries, detects distributional shifts driven by diverse user behaviors, and selects informative training samples where the model lacks sufficient knowledge to make accurate predictions (tackling \textbf{C1}).
 The annotator then produces reliable learning signals for these samples through a two-level agreement framework, enabling the model to iteratively refine itself and adapt to emerging user intents (tackling \textbf{C2}).
 To the best of our knowledge, we are the first to investigate the self-evolution of relevance models using massive query streams.

-We employ a large-scale industrial search environment as a testbed to evaluate the effectiveness of our SERM approach.
-Specifically, we conduct experiments on massive query streams to demonstrate how SERM enables continuous model evolution in real-world search scenarios.
-The experimental results demonstrate that SERM enables effective and scalable self-evolution of relevance models under industrial-scale settings involving millions of query–document pairs.
+We employ a large-scale industrial search platform as a testbed to evaluate the effectiveness of our approach.
+Specifically, we conduct experiments on massive query streams to demonstrate how our SERM approach enables continuous model evolution.
+The experimental results demonstrate that SERM effectively enables the self-evolution of relevance models at scale with massive query streams.
 Notably, after three iterations of self-evolution, SERM achieves a +2.99 point improvement in NDCG@1 over the baseline model.
 Moreover, unlike self-training, which relies solely on the model’s own predictions and often suffers from severe error propagation, SERM provides reliable labels that mitigate this issue, enabling consistent and sustained performance gains.